-Cannabis effects The current situation of the legalization of cannabis worldwide has been an important incentive behind the research effort on the bodily effects of cannabis.
-The turn to study its effects on the body's movement has come.
+The current situation of the legalization of cannabis worldwide has been an important incentive behind the research effort on the bodily effects of cannabis.
+The turn to study its effects on the body’s movement has come.
 Does cannabis affect our walking gait?
-Keep reading.

-It seems that the way in which cannabis use might affect certain parts of our psychomotor system – and consequently our balance and our gait – has not been studied much so far.
-To address this, a group of Australian researchers published last September in the Drug and Alcohol Dependence magazine, a study that analyzes the relationship between cannabis use and people’s walking gait after consumption.
+It seems that the way in which cannabis use might affect certain parts of our psychomotor system – and consequently our balance and our gait – hasn’t been studied much so far.
+To address this, a group of Australian researchers published a study in the September 2017 issue of Drug and Alcohol Dependence magazine that analyses the relationship between cannabis use and people’s walking gait after consumption.

 It has already been proven that cannabinoid receptors are located in the brain regions involved directly in the control of movement, more precisely in the basal ganglia, cerebral cortex and cerebellum.
 In addition, the regular use of cannabis has been related to structural and functional changes at the cerebral level.

-For this reason, the main objective of this team – made up of researchers from different research centers and Australian universities – has been to investigate the effects of cannabis on regular cannabis users, in addition to studying how it affects the capacity to maintain balance and walking gait.
+For this reason, the main objective of this research team has been to investigate the effects of cannabis on regular cannabis users, in addition to studying how it affects the capacity to maintain balance and walking gait.

-The 44 members of the sample underwent a series of tests in order to analyze the effects of cannabinoids on the locomotor system: a screening test to confirm the presence of cannabis; a walking gait and balance test, by using a motion-capture system; and a clinical neurological examination of movement for each subject.
+The 44 members of the sample underwent a series of tests in order to analyse the effects of cannabinoids on the locomotor system.
+First they were screened to confirm the presence of cannabis, then they were given a walking gait and balance test (using a motion-capture system and a clinical neurological examination of movement for each subject).

 However, it seems that cannabis affects regular users when walking in the following ways: